AmanSharma0710/DS_Assignment-1/README.md

 A separate client has also been made available to send requests to the load balancer.
 The commands are described below:

 * `make client`: builds the client image and runs the client container.
 This runs the client on the same network as the load balancer so it should be run after deploying the load balancer
-* `make clean_client`: stops and removes the client container and removes the client imagegit
+* `make clean_client`: stops and removes the client container and removes the client image

 `curl` command can also be used to send requests to the load balancer from the host machine without using a separate client container in the following format: